ryjen/env/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/ryjen/env)](https://goreportcard.com/report/github.com/ryjen/env)
 [![Coverage Status](https://coveralls.io/repos/github/ryjen/env/badge.png?branch=master)](https://coveralls.io/github/ryjen/env?branch=master)

-# env/context
+# env-context

 a context aware environment library.

 ## env

-the environment is the variables defined by the OS as a file or in a shell.
+the environment is the variables defined by the OS.
+Such as in a file or in a shell.

 ## context

-the context is where those variables are defined.
-For example, development or production.
+the context is where environment variables are defined.
+For example, *development* or *production*.

-a single environment variable determines the context.
+a single environment variable can determine the context.

 By default, `ENV_CONTEXT` is used, but can be specified.